helix-bridge/helix-docs/docs/helixbridge/relayer_register.md

 - **safeWalletUrl:**
   the safe wallet service url. eg. https://safe-transaction-goerli.safe.global
 - **safeWalletRole:**
-  the Role of the account, can be `signer` or `executer`, the `executer` will send execution transaction when there are enough signatures.
+  the Role of the account, can be `signer` or `executor`, the `executor` will send execution transaction when there are enough signatures.

 ### Install & Run